czc/nb_distribution/README.md

 * 20160126: Removed Picard's SamToFastq and changed to samtools 1.3.
 Added breakpoint consensus information.
 * 20160412: Reduced memory consumption.
 No short reads realignments required.
 Fixed a few bugs.
 * 20160915: Added header to the final output and provided an alternative filter "filter_sv2.pl".
+* 20160815: Fixed header by adding the '##END' line and fixed 'CT' values in VCF output.
+Thanks Xiaotong Yao!